mcassiano/thunder/README.md

 compiler wrote for the l language, a fictional language described in our compilers class @ puc minas

-Commands to compile on windows
-Do this in the root project folder:
+Commands to compile on windows in the root project folder type:

 dir /s /B *.java > sources.txt